-Since its inception as the Federation of Ontario Naturalists in 1931, Ontario Nature has been a dedicated advocate for nature.
-As a registered charity, it proudly represents over 30,000 members, supporters, and 150 member groups across Ontario.
-With the objective of reversing the ongoing decline in biodiversity in the province, Ontario Nature strives to protect and restore nature while building grassroots capacity for conservation.
-As a key member of the Biosphere nature network, Ontario Nature takes the lead in the Municipal Protected Areas Project.
+As a key member of the NEB nature network, Ontario Nature takes the lead in the Municipal Protected Areas Project.
 Collaborating with partners, the organization engages with municipalities and conservation groups throughout southern Ontario, conducting assessments of environmentally significant lands to ascertain their alignment with Canada's standards for protected and conserved areas.
-The collective efforts of Ontario Nature have contributed to the inclusion of nearly 10,000 hectares in the Canadian Protected and Conserved Areas Database, a crucial marker for Canada's progress toward the 30% by 2030 target, with over 162 newly designated Protected Areas within the Biosphere.
+The collective efforts of Ontario Nature have contributed to the inclusion of nearly 10,000 hectares in the Canadian Protected and Conserved Areas Database, a crucial marker for Canada's progress toward the 30% by 2030 target, with over 162 newly designated Protected Areas within the NEB.